microsoft/TypeScript-Handbook/pages/tutorials/ASP.NET Core.md

 # Setup

+> Note!
+Updates for Visual Studio 2017 and the latest version of ASP.NET coming soon!

 ## Install ASP.NET Core and TypeScript

 First, [install ASP.NET Core](https://get.asp.net) if you need it.
-This quick-start guide uses Visual Studio, which means that you'll need Visual Studio 2015 or [Visual Studio 2017](https://www.visualstudio.com/downloads/) in order to use ASP.NET Core.
+This quick-start guide uses Visual Studio, which means that you'll need Visual Studio 2015 in order to use ASP.NET Core.

 Next, if your version of Visual Studio does not already have the latest TypeScript, you can [install it](http://www.microsoft.com/en-us/download/details.aspx?id=48593).